Award winning tactile book

 It is the first time that such an ambitious project has been undertaken in the Netherlands; for my part also a new undertaking.
 Apart from the actual designing I managed the production and developed a workflow which will hopefully help to pave the way for more tactile books being designed and produced here in the future.

-It’s a great honour to be rewarded with a Typhlo & Tactus prize*, Thank you!
+It’s a great honour to be rewarded with a Typhlo & Tactus prize*.
+There were 61 entries from 18 countries.

 ‘The aim of TYPHLO & TACTUS: more tactile illustrated books, better in quality, more tactually efficient, for all visually impaired children.
 TYPHLO & TACTUS is now open to any country in the world and partner of ICEVI’.Website Typhlo & Tactus.